djaiswal/Penman_Monteith/README.md

 Calculates the annual average of daily ETo over a selected region and saves the results as an Excel file.

 #### Steps:
-1. Create a directory to save the Excel file, e.g., `annual_avg`.
-2. Select the folder containing NetCDF files with daily ETo data.
+1. Select the directory containing NetCDF files of daily Eto from selection window.
-3. Specify where to save the Excel file with the annual averages.
+        Suppose the directory structure is as follows:
+           ETo_files
+                |--- GFDL-ESM4
+                |--- IPSL-CM6A-LR
+                |--- MPI-ESM1-2-HR
+                |--- MRI-ESM2-04-0
+                |--- UKESM1-0-LL

+        Select the directory 'ETo_files' in the selection window.

+2. The second input required is the directory to which annual average of Eto has to be saved.

 ### `annual_sum_of_eto.py`
 Calculates the total annual ETo for each NetCDF file, storing results in an Excel sheet.